paulkarpenko/us-code-ui/uscode/title-20-education/chapter-033-education-of-individuals-with-disabilities.md

 ### Statutory Notes

 #### References in Text
 The Education Sciences Reform Act of 2002, referred to in subsec. (d)(2), is title I of Pub.
 L. 107–279, Nov.
 5, 2002, 116 Stat.
-1941, as amended.
+1941.
 Part E of the Act is classified generally to part E (§ 9567 et seq.) of subchapter I of chapter 76 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 9501 of this title](./chapter-076-education-research-statistics-evaluation-information-and-dissemination.md#section-9501) and Tables.

 #### Prior Provisions
 A prior section 1482, Pub.
 L. 91–230, title VI, § 682, as added Pub.
 L. 105–17, title I, § 101, June 4, 1997, 111 Stat.
 149, related to parent training and information centers, prior to the general amendment of subchapters I to IV of this chapter by Pub.
 L. 108–446.